AI

 The advantage of proprietary software (No maintenance, no technical knowledge required, etc.) is much lower for infrastructure.
 It’s actually the opposite: The more technical a product, the better it is for the user (engineers) to work with open-source because they can audit the codebase.

 This is also why we’re building Lago as an open-source company.
 We know billing gets complex whether you build your own or use a vendor, so the engineers prefer to work with Lago.
+The same is true for LLMs.
+To build any useful product, you’ll be doing a lot of custom prompting and engineering anyway, so you may as well use DeepSeek’s R1 over OpenAI’s o1.

 This is why there are a lot of successful open-source infrastructure companies and almost no successful open source consumer companies.